-You are more than welcome to use store bought frosting or use my delicious recipe below for depression cake frosting, that was made along with the depression cake years ago.
+You are more than welcome to use store-bought frosting or use my delicious recipe below for depression cake frosting, which was made along with the depression cake years ago.
 Feel free to use what you prefer.

 I did a chocolate frosting on my cake, but you could do vanilla, buttercream, or any other flavored frosting you would like.

 - Birthday parties